ncmiller/lets_make_a_synth/part3_ui/README.md

 I'm completely new to designing UI frameworks, so this could be a complete disaster.
 Let's go!

-## Integrate SDL_ttf and Lato font

-We'll need a library to be able to render text to the window.
-SDL includes a ttf library, but we need to do some extra work in CMake to use it.
-I'll spare you the boring details of integrating the library.
-If you're really interested, check out the changes to CMakeLists.txt and the new file `cmake/FindSDL2_ttf.cmake`.

-For the actual font, we will pull in [Lato](https://fonts.google.com/specimen/Lato) to the `assets/fonts/` directory.

 ## Refactor - Moving code out of main.cpp

 Currently, all of our code is in `main.cpp`.
 However, things are getting a bit